sarina/gh-scripting/README.md

 ```
 usage: parse-pr-query.py [-h] [-Q QUERY] [-B]

-Takes a query over PRs and writes a json file that contains [repo_name,
+Takes a query over PRs and writes a json file that contains [pr_url, repo_name]
-pr_branch_name] for each PR result in the query.
-Probably will do funky
+for each PR result in the query.
+Probably will do funky stuff if you don't
-stuff if you don't include 'is:pr' in your query.
+include 'is:pr' in your query.

 optional arguments:
   -h, --help            show this help message and exit